Welcome to the website of the actor, Christopher Saul.

 30.10.17 - Michelle Magorian on the audio book of her novel, Goodnight Mr. Tom, read by Christopher for the RNIB.

-During 2017, Christopher began developing his verbatim one-woman show, 'Flo Smith - Now and Then', based on transcripts from interviews of his grandmother recorded while he was a student in 1969.
+During 2017, Christopher began developing 'Flo Smith - Now and Then', based on transcripts from interviews of his grandmother recorded while he was a student in 1969.
 He also appeared in the Celtic BAK Film Ltd production of Born A King, directed by Augusti Villeronga, as The Mayor of Plymouth.